Unlocking the Benefits of Reverse Walking: Improve Fitness and Health with Backward Movement

 There have been quite a few studies done on the potential benefits of reverse walking, a common term for walking backwards.
 In a March 2021 study, Participants who walked backwards on a treadmill for 30 minutes straight over four weeks increased their balance, walking pace, and cardiopulmonary fitness.

-Additionally, a group of women reduced their body fat and improved their cardiorespiratory fitness after a six-week program of running and walking backwards, according to a clinical trial The results of which were published in an April 2005 issue of the International Journal of Sports Medicine.
+Additionally, a group of women reduced their body fat and improved their cardiorespiratory fitness following a six-week program of running and walking backwards, according to a clinical trial The results of which were published in an April 2005 issue of the International Journal of Sports Medicine.

 Other studies indicate that backward movement can help those suffering from knee osteoarthritis and chronic back pain, as well as improve gait and balance.